f3-factory/F3com-data/quick-reference/main.md

 ## API Documentation

-The framework API documentation is contained in `lib/api.chm` of the distribution package.
-F3 uses [Doxygen](http://www.stack.nl/~dimitri/doxygen/) to generate output in compiled HTML format.
-You need a CHM reader to view its tree-structured contents.
-For Mac users, there's [Chmox](http://chmox.sourceforge.net/) and [iChm](http://code.google.com/p/ichm/).
-Linux users have more choices: [xCHM](http://xchm.sourceforge.net/), [GnoCHM](http://gnochm.sourceforge.net/), [ChmSee](http://code.google.com/p/chmsee/), and [Kchmviewer](http://www.ulduzsoft.com/linux/kchmviewer/).
-Windows supports `.chm` files right out of the box.
+The framework API documentation is also contained in `lib/api/index.html` of the distribution package.
+F3 uses [Doxygen](http://www.stack.nl/~dimitri/doxygen/ "Doxygen is a tool for generating documentation from annotated source code") to generate the documentation in HTML format.